InSyncWithFoo/ryecharm/docs/rye/actions.md

 Open the global Rye configuration file in the editor.

-This is equivalent to `rye config --show-path`.
+This corresponds to `rye config --show-path`.

 ![](../assets/rye-actions-open-configuration-file-demo.png)